 Rooftop terrace bar – Cuba 10 Days

-The next couple of days on this itinerary for Cuba is a 2 day hike in the stunning mountain ranges, Sierra del Escambray, just outside of Trinidad with an experienced tour guide.
-The best part is you don’t need to carry all of your belongings on the hike as a support vehicle will drop it all to the campsite for you.
-You’ll just need a day pack with some snacks, drinking water, swimmers and comfortable walking shoes.
+The next couple of days on this itinerary for Cuba is a 2-day hike in the stunning mountain ranges, Sierra del Escambray, just outside of Trinidad with an experienced tour guide.
+The best part is you don’t need to carry all of your belongings on the hike as a support vehicle will drop it all at the campsite for you.
+You’ll just need a day pack with some snacks, drinking water, swimmers, and comfortable walking shoes.

-This hike in the mountains was definitely the highlight for me during the 10 day Cuba itinerary.
-I am a lover of the outdoors, wildlife and waterfalls so this awesome adventure ticked all boxes!
+This hike in the mountains was definitely the highlight for me.
+I am a lover of the outdoors, wildlife, and waterfalls so this awesome adventure ticked all boxes!

 Tree log creek crossings

 On the first day of the hike at Sierra del Escambray, we spotted many species of birds, a variety of different plant life and we even spotted a large snake wrapped around a tree.

 Just before lunch, we stopped for a swim inside an epic cave featuring a natural swimming pool filled with fresh, crystalline water.
 Definitely not something I expected to find on this trek and it was so good to go for a dip having worked up a sweat from the hike.

 A further 20 minutes or so hiking, we arrived at a restaurant tucked away in the woods and enjoyed a hearty meal with some drinks.